Last Updated on October 28, 2022 by Web Master

 - Send an email to your mailing list (if you have subscribers).

 - Participate in forums within your niche.
-If you have been adding value, providing advice, and become a trustworthy member, the moderator may allow you to add a link back to your website.
+If you have been adding value, providing advice, and becoming a trustworthy member, the moderator may allow you to add a link to your website.

-As a new blog site, it can take more than 6 months to move your article up the ranking position gradually.
+As a new blog site, it can take more than 6 months to gradually move your article up the ranking position.
 The speed will depend on the competitiveness of your niche and keywords.
 So you need to have patience.

 12. Maintaining your blog

-Congratulations for creating the blog.
-To run a blog successfully, you will need to maintain and continue making improvements to your website.
+Congratulations on creating the blog.
+To run a blog successfully, you will need to maintain and continue improving your website.
 You will continue to publish content and deal with any technical issues that you will come across.

 Integrate with Google Search Console and Google Analytics

 You will need to submit your sitemap (created by Rank Math or Yoast SEO) to Google Search Console, which will help Google crawl your website.
 You can also use Google Search Console to monitor any problems with your website and monitor your progress over time.

 Google Analytics helps you understand your visitors and how they interact with your website.
 You will have a better idea of what device they use, demographic information, page visits, and much more.

 It is essential to publish blog posts regularly if you want to rank well on Google.
 Publish a new article more than once a week, if possible.
 If not, you should strive to publish at least once a month.